passbolt/passbolt_careers/_openings/2018-12-05-site-reliability-engineer.md

 - Expert level Linux admin skills.
 - In depth knowledge of: GCP, Kubernetes, Docker, Helm, LAN and WAN Networking, Continuous Integration, Automated Testing, firewalling, DNS, QoS, CDN, Caching Datastores, Webservers, LDAP and email.
-- Proficient in two or more of the following programming languages: C, PHP, Python, Shell, Javascript, PL/SQL.
+- Proficient in one or more of the following programming languages: C, PHP, Python, Shell, Javascript, PL/SQL.

 ### Nice to have